ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 #### Sample code

-We will be using the code [here](https://github.com/tnt-summer-academy/Samples/Week_3/unit-testing-with-jest
+We will be using the code [here](https://github.com/tnt-summer-academy/Exercises/Week_3/unit-testing-with-jest)

 #### Install and configure Jest

 1. `npm install --save-dev jest`
-2. To write tests with Typescript we must install ts-jest using `npm install --save-dev ts-jest @types/jest`
+2. To write tests with Typescript, we must install ts-jest using `npm install --save-dev ts-jest @types/jest`
 3. Create a jest config file using `npx ts-jest config:init`

 #### Run Jest

 1. A file `App.test.tsx` is created automatically by create-react-app to test `App.tsx`.
 For each file `file.tsc` under test, we can create a file `file.test.tsx`
-2. In the Terminal window, use 'npm t' to run the tests
+2. In the Terminal window, use `npm t` to run the tests

 #### Troubleshooting

-It may happen that you get an error when running 'npm t'.
+It may happen that you get an error when running `npm t`.
 In that case, the list of actions/steps to take to solve the problem are provided.
-The problem comes from dependencies between installed jest packages.
+The problem comes from dependencies between installed packages.
 Info is available [here](https://stackoverflow.com/questions/56528222/npm-start-returns-error-there-might-be-a-problem-with-the-project-dependency-t)

 #### Red, Green, Refactor in Jest